No Commission Fees

 With low annual expenses, no commission fees, and no surrender charges, why doesn’t everyone by no-load annuities?
 Three main reasons:

 - No-load annuities do not offer many of the features / riders that make annuities very popular and potentially important to investors.
 For example, no-load annuities do not offer guaranteed minimum income benefits (GMIBs), lifetime income benefits, or roll-up death benefit provisions.

 - Service: When you purchase a no-load annuity, you are not getting service from your financial professional.
 A commission fee is a way of compensating these professionals for their service.
 Spending time with you discussing your goals and various investment programs, and regular correspondence, are some of the services generally provided in exchange for a commission fee.
 Investors should ask themselves how much time and effort they require from a financial advisor.
 If looking for a relatively high degree of support and advice, or features such as income and death benefits, the commission fee, or ‘load’, may be worth it.

 - Asset Allocation Models: Most no-load variable annuities don’t offer asset allocation models from the likes of Ibbotson, Morningstar, and Standard & Poor’s.
 Many loaded variable annuities do offer asset allocation models at little or no additional charge.
 Learn more about asset allocation models.

 No-load variable annuities can be desirable for individuals who like to take a hands-on approach with their investments, and who do not need additional features that annuity riders can provide.
 If you do not need advice or a high level of guidance from a financial agent, and you plan to monitor your investments yourself, no-load variable annuities may be appropriate for you.
-If you’re not sure, feel free to call an Annuity FYI Expert for more information — click here or call 866-223-2121.
+If you’re not sure, feel free to call an licensed financial professional for more information — click here or call 866-223-2121.